golosina/framework/docs/views.md

 {{end}}
 ```

-Ant now lets create in the `templates` folder a file called `home.html` with the following content:
+Ant now lets create in the `view/templates` folder a file called `home.html` with the following content:

 ```html